BLOG & NEWS

 Disclosed Dual Agency

-In a disclosed dual agency, the Company’s representation duties are limited because a buyer and seller have recognized conflicts of interest.
-Both clients’ interests are represented by the Company.
-As a disclosed dual agent, the Company and its associated licensees cannot advocate on behalf of one client over the other, and cannot disclose confidential client information concerning the price negotiations, terms, or factors motivating the buyer/client to buy or the seller/client to sell.
+In a disclosed dual agency, the brokerage firm’s representation duties are limited because the buyer and seller have recognized conflicts of interest.
+Both clients’ interests are represented by the brokerage firm.
+As a disclosed dual agent, the brokerage firm and its associated licensees cannot advocate on behalf of one client over the other, and cannot disclose confidential client information concerning the price negotiations, terms, or factors motivating the buyer/client to buy or the seller/client to sell.
 Each Dual Agency Agreement contains the names of both the seller client(s) and the buyer client(s) and identifies the property.

 As a real estate consumer in South Carolina, it is your choice as to the type and nature of services you receive.

-You can choose to remain a customer and represent yourself while the Company represents the other party.
+You can choose to remain a customer and represent yourself, with or without a transaction broker agreement.

-You can choose to hire the Company for representation through a written agreement.
+You can choose to hire the brokerage firm for representation through a written agency agreement.

-If represented by the Company, you can decide whether to go forward under the shared services of dual agency or designated agency or to remain in single agency.
+If represented by the brokerage firm, you can decide whether to go forward under the shared services of dual agency or designated agency or to remain in single agency.